mvihola/AdaptiveMCMC.jl/README.md

 The aim of the package is to provide a simple and modular general-purpose implementation, which may be easily used to sample from a log-target density, but also used in a variety of custom settings.

+See also [AdaptiveParticleMCMC.jl](https://github.com/mvihola/AdaptiveParticleMCMC.jl) which uses this package with [SequentialMonteCarlo.jl](https://github.com/awllee/SequentialMonteCarlo.jl) for adaptive particle MCMC.

 ## Getting the package

 ```julia